daniel1919-00/DominusApi/docs/docs/services.md

 These `Injectable` classes can then be constructed and injected in any Controller constructor or method that requires it.
 They can also be injected into other services as well.

+Your services should reside in the `App/Services` directory of a Dominus project.

 ![Dominus CLI](img/cli-generate-service-1.png "Dominus CLI")